Skip to content

 1. Open Selenium Settings Dialog

-If Selenium driver for selected browser is not installed yet or it is not compatible with the current version of the browser then Rapise will ask you a question.
-If your answer is Yes then Rapise will download the driver executable and place it into
+If the Selenium driver for the selected browser is not yet installed or is not compatible with the current version of the browser, Rapise will then prompt you.
+If you answer Yes, Rapise will download the driver executable and place it into

 c:\ProgramData\Inflectra\Rapise\SeleniumDrivers